hamedsz/gemini-native-audio-client-nodejs/README.md

 ## 🧠 Requirements

 * Node.js 18+
-* macOS, Linux, or WSL with microphone access
+* macOS, Linux, or Windows with microphone access
 * Internet connection for Gemini API

 ---